 - Be sure to provide evaluators with your full name as entered on the response form and whether you (the applicant) have waived your right of access to the letter under FERPA.

-Trainees selected following the interview must complete a comprehensive training process throughout the spring semester, culminating in a nine-day training trip.
+Trainees selected following the interview must complete a comprehensive training process throughout the spring semester, culminating in a nine-day training trip (COVID-19 allowing).
 Upon successful completion and evaluation, trainees are confirmed as leaders.

 Resources for Applicants

 Information Sessions: learn more about applying and training to be a FOP leader!